Christmas, Michigan: History

 Christmas was established by Julius Thorson, of Munising, who built a factory for holiday-themed products here in 1938.
 The surrounding area took on the name of the holiday, although in 1940, a fire destroyed the factory, ending Thorson's operation.

 Geography

 Christmas is located in Au Train Township, in central Alger County.
 The community is located along the shore of Bay Furnace, a small bay of Lake Superior.
-About 1.3 mi northeast of Christmas is Grand Island.